 Look upstream—how deeply it cuts into brown banks, how it curves, how its dark flow, hastened by only-remembered rain, mirrors a somehow stationary tree.
 Where is Fred with his camera?
 Somehow the moon keeps following us.
 And look!
 An ebony silhouette abides far off in cow-solitude.

-Around the bend of Penn Rd., across the bridge, stood a voluminous house, two stories plus a generous attic and several dormers.
+Around the bend of Penn Rd., across the bridge, stood a voluminous old house, two stories plus a generous attic and several dormers.
 The roofs of two of these peaks glowed silver, while the long front porch, facing the road, hid in the shade.
-Behind the house rose a sheltering hill-mountain.
+Behind the dwelling rose a sheltering hill-mountain.
 We remembered chatting with the residents, Bill and Arva Coleman, who had offered us the shade of their front yard on one steamy day.
 And, strangely enough in the present 80 degrees, we remembered encountering Arva in the December dusk: wearing boots, a scarf, and a bulky jacket, she carried a bag full of vegetables and invited us to dig up turnips before they froze.
-(Randall returned some of them in beef stew.)
+(Randall returned some of them in his beef stew.)
 Now from our vantage point above the valley we admired the four outbuildings located across from the house.
 Faded red wood, metal roofs.
-Like the house, they presented richly varied solid geometry: different sizes and shapes, the roof of one making a scalene triangle where it joined the wooden side.For a tyke, a hill is a hike.
+Like the dwelling, they presented richly varied solid geometry: different sizes and shapes, the roof of one making a scalene triangle where it joined the wooden side.For a tyke, a hill is a hike.

 Up he toddled from Food Lion toward Stoplight.
-Every panel of the sidewalk brought a new phenomenon–such as a glowing column that bore raised markings.
+Every panel of the sidewalk brought a new phenomenon–such as a glowing pinkish-red column that bore raised markings.
 Grandpa offered an explanation that was met with courteous silence.
 Up we went, the lad’s small steps a bit erratic.

 After traversing more rungs in the sidewalk-ladder, we came to a large, pale green nose.
 It stared at nearby pedestrians between two eyes, all these features shaped in plaster against a big pile of grassy dirt.
 Although it had no mouth, it caused the not-quite-two-year-old to furrow his brow, regard it uncertainly, and accept his grandfather’s invitation to move on from the Green Man Inn.
-At last they reached Locust Street and Floyd’s primary colors.
+At last they reached Locust Street and the alternating colors.